all-in-one-of/FumeFX_VDB_import-HDA/README.md

 It will let you load FumeFX VDB Caches, FumeFX Sub Frames and Nsims caches without any effort.
 And much more.
 It will also give you the ability to quickly export a set of AOVs new vdb caches to load them back into 3DSMax ▸ FumeFX in one click.

+It has to be considered more of an utility/pipeline tool and hope you like FumeFX as much as I do.

 ### FFX Virtuous Fumes clip
 FumeFX import was born during the production of "Virtuous Fumes": https://vimeo.com/264618048